Airbag65/login-system/README.md

 The functionality to add new accounts has now also been implemented.
 The source code for that can be found in the add_account.py file.
 For the entire program to run, you just simply run the login.py file and all the other files should be connected.

+# Update 10 Feb 2021
+I have now found a way to put this to use.
+I have created a script with this as it's fundamentals for logging in and selecting the active account.
+The script is a way to send emails without having to open a browser.
+The user does simply login to their account which has their email information linked to it.
+The text of the email is stored in a .txt file separate to the script.
+In this way, the user can take all the time they need to think about what to type in the mail before sending since the UI is just a textfile and not the mail interface, which can for some invoke stress.
+Just as a sidenote however, I am very well aware that such a thing is totally unecessary but I thought it was a fun thing to work on.